 Hålogaland Teater, Regional theatre in Tromsø, Norway

 The company was founded in 1971 as Norway's first independent regional theatre ensemble.
-Its name derives from Hålogaland, the medieval region that once encompassed northern Norway.
+Its name comes from Hålogaland, the old medieval region that once covered the northern part of the country.

 The community of curious travelers